List of 40 Famous Forests in India to visit

 Different types of resorts, lodges and hotels are available.
 Pavan Residency and Hotel Perchwood are two hotels nearby.

-24. Turahalli Forest Bangalore
+24. Turahalli Forest, Bangalore

 In recent years, prohibited activities have significantly impacted the forest.
 People illegally used it as a garbage dumping zone and created pollution.
 Local people also cleared some of the forest lands for cultivation.
 As it’s the few forests in Bangalore, the state government has taken the cudgel to conserve nature.